INTERNATIONAL MOOT COURT COMPETITION – THIRD EDITION

 Teams from within and outside Europe will argue a case before either/both the European Court of Human Rights and the Supreme Court of the United States.
 Pre-eminent scholars and actual judges from both jurisdictions will sit as judges of the two Courts.

-For information about the Program, potential teams and individuals can contact email@example.com.
+For information about the Program, please contact: email@example.com.

 For the European version of the competition